 The reason for this fairer skin could be because the people in Akita are exposed to less sunlight and UV rays than most people in Japan because Akita is a prefecture in the north of the country.
 In the winter especially, Akita receives fewer daylight hours so people would have less sunlight exposure.
 This could also be because Akita is very cold in the winter, so people tend to stay indoors more.

 One study carried out in the 1960’s revealed that women in Akita had skin which was 29.6% white (I’m not sure how this is calculated!), whereas the average in Japan is 22% whiteness.

 Aside from the skin color, women in Akita are also said to have small and round faces, which is again seen as attractive in Japan.
 For these reasons, and also perhaps because of the fresh air and low pollution in the area, women are said to have clear skin, nice shaped faces, and attractive qualities!

 A well-known Akita bijin is Ono no Komachi, a poet in the early Heian period who is said to be exceptionally beautiful.
 Her beauty is so celebrated that the word Komachi has been used to mean feminine beauty!

-Modern examples of Akita beauties are Nozomi Sasaki and Natsuki Kato, who in 2010, were selected by the Akita Prefectural to become Akita’s Tourism Ambassadors (Akita Bi-no-Kuni Taishi).
+Modern examples of Akita beauties are Nozomi Sasaki and Natsuki Kato, who in 2010 were selected by the Akita Prefectural officials to become Akita Tourism Ambassadors (Akita Bi-no-Kuni Taishi).

 Perhaps many men may begin to flock to Akita after reading this article.
 Personally, I haven’t visited Akita yet to see if this long-standing belief about Akita is true.
-However, beauty is always subjective because the women you find beautiful may not be in line with what others consider beautiful and therefore, the belief about Akita beauties may not hold true for you!
+However, beauty is always subjective because the women and men you find beautiful may not be in line with what others consider beautiful.
+Therefore, the belief about Akita beauties may not hold true for you!